MrAlders0n/MeshCore-NCR/docs/meshcore/general-howto.md

 In the MeshCore app you can generally see if a repeater heard you message you sent in a channel.

 When you send a message out, the packet travels through the airwaves, hits a nearby repeater and it then repeats your packet out.
 If your companion is within receiving range and receives the repeated packet it will be counted as a "heard repeat".
 There are cases where your companion could miss the heard repeat.
-Example of this are:
+Examples of this are:

--Your packet makes it to the repeater, but the repeated packet dosnt make it back to your companion.
+- Your packet makes it to the repeater, but the repeated packet dosnt make it back to your companion.

--If you're using a 1w companion, and the repeater that hears you is a 0.3w.
+- If you're using a 1w companion, and the repeater that hears you is a 0.3w.
 You can send further then it. so while your packet may make it to the repeater, when it repeats your packet its possible youre too far away to receive it.

 ## How to Check Heard Repeats